GoogleCloudPlatform/python-docs-samples/healthcare/api-client/v1/consent/README.rst

 To run the sample, you need to enable the API at: https://console.cloud.google.com/apis/library/healthcare.googleapis.com

-To run the sample, you need to have `Healthcare Dataset Administrator` role.
+To run the sample, you need to have `Healthcare Consent Store Administrator` role.